end-of-term/eot2016/README.md

 **Prioritized Crawl** - The project team is calling upon government information specialists, including librarians, political and social science researchers, and academics to assist in the selection and prioritization of the selected web sites to be included in the collection, as well as identifying the frequency and depth of collecting.
 The schedule for crawling of the prioritized URLs will be distributed across the project eam and announced as the project gets underway.

 # Access
-* The "[End of Term Web Archive](http://eotarchive.cdlib.org/index.html) portal provides access to archived sites collected as part of the project.
+* The [End of Term Web Archive](http://eotarchive.cdlib.org/index.html) portal provides access to archived sites collected as part of the project.
-* The online nomination tool for 2016 can be found at "[End of Term 2016 Nomination Tool](http://digital2.library.unt.edu/nomination/eth2016_bulk/)".
+* The online nomination tool for 2016 can be found at [End of Term 2016 Nomination Tool](http://digital2.library.unt.edu/nomination/eth2016_bulk/).

 # Presentations & Papers
 * 2016-07-17: "[Harvesting Democracy: Archiving Federal Government Web Content at End of Term](https://docs.google.com/presentation/d/17-VoM_8ykrWdX-ys-L66xedPwTcQBVsdcW-kQdfVoDc/edit#slide=id.g153e4cbb38_0_0)" at [American Association of Law Libraries 2016 Conference](https://web.archive.org/web/20160920095335/http://www.aallnet.org/mm/Education/aall2go/amrecordings/aall2016/aall16a7.html).